 Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs, groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
+Key to identifying potential involvement in county lines are missing episodes, when the person impacted by the behaviour may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.